Timag/HowToGetBetterInR/Stackoverflow.md

 Step 2) can be demoralizing as a new be in a field not always most welcoming :).

+If you are good enough to race with other users on #SO on real live examples for best/fastest answer, you will be efficient applying the library in future use cases.
+If not go back to tutorials / top user answers and repeat the process until you are.

 # Asking Questions